 What is ITSM in government?

 ITSM in government refers to the structured management of an agency's IT services through formal processes for handling incidents, service requests, changes, and service levels.
-Unlike corporate ITSM, public sector implementations operate under additional constraints: procurement timelines tied to annual budget cycles, compliance obligations that require documented audit trails for every change, and the need to serve multiple departments — often with separate data and separate jurisdictions — under a unified service framework.
-The goal is not just operational efficiency but accountability: the ability to demonstrate to oversight bodies that IT services are being delivered consistently and in accordance with established commitments.
+The goal is both operational efficiency and accountability: the ability to demonstrate to oversight bodies that IT services are being delivered consistently and in accordance with established commitments.

 Can government agencies use cloud-based ITSM?